alexli303/about-me/README.md

 ### Alex
 1. I have a tattoo
 2. I was born in New York
-3. I have a pet Dog name Potato
+3. I have a pet dog named Potato

 ## My LinkedIn